 Considerable thought was given to every detail.
 When the robbers decided that they needed a truck, it was resolved that a new one must be stolen because a used truck might have distinguishing marks and possibly would not be in perfect running condition.
 Shortly thereafter—during the first week of November—a 1949 green Ford stake-body truck was reported missing by a car dealer in Boston.During November and December, 1949, the approach to the Brink’s building and the flight over the “getaway” route were practiced to perfection.
 The month preceding January 17, 1950, witnessed approximately a half-dozen approaches to Brink’s.
 None of these materialized because the gang did not consider the conditions to be favorable.

-During these approaches, Costa—equipped with a flashlight for signalling the other men— was stationed on the roof of a tenement building on Prince Street overlooking Brink’s.
+During these approaches, Costa—equipped with a flashlight for signaling the other men— was stationed on the roof of a tenement building on Prince Street overlooking Brink’s.
 From this “lookout” post, Costa was in a position to determine better than the men below whether conditions inside the building were favorable to the robbers.

 The last “false” approach took place on January 16, 1950—the night before the robbery.